srid/rib/README.md

 -- | A generated page is either an index of documents, or an individual document.
 --
--- The `Document` type takes two type variables:
--- 1. The first type variable specifies the parser to use: MMark or Pandoc -- 2.
-The second type variable should be your metadata record data Page
+-- `DocMeta` is the metadata type associated with documents. data Page
+  = -- | Index page, containing a list of documents.
-  = Page_Index [Document DocMeta]
+    Page_Index [Document DocMeta]
+  | -- | Individual page associated with a document
-  | Page_Doc (Document DocMeta)
+    Page_Doc (Document DocMeta)

 -- | Type representing the metadata in our Markdown documents --
--- Note that if a field is not optional (i.e., not Maybe) it must be present. data DocMeta
+-- Optional fields are of kind Maybe.
+Other fields must be present. data DocMeta
   = DocMeta
       { title :: Text,